MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/interview/2015-11-27-jan-zehrfeld.markdown

 image: panzerballett
 category: interview
 permalink: /interview/jan-zehrfeld/part-3/
-oneliner: Jan gets deeper into the wrecking ball method.
+oneliner: Part 3 (of 4) deep into the wrecking ball method.
 seo_description: Panzerballett is the best jazz-metal band in the world.
 Jan Zehrfeld tells us how the band operates.
 seo_keywords: panzerballett, frank zappa, steve vai, tribal tech, sebastian lanser
 front_page: no